SCARED (Child Anxiety Screen)

 Interpretation Notes:

-• Parent and child scores frequently diverge; both perspectives are clinically informative.
-Children tend to report internalized experiences more accurately; parents may better detect behavioral manifestations.
+- Parent and child scores frequently diverge; both perspectives are clinically informative.
+Children tend to report internalized experiences more accurately; parents may better detect behavioural manifestations.

 Psychometric Properties